Allied Health and Physical Education Programs

 Here's to your health . . . and to your success in the health care field!
 SFCC offers several programs in various health careers.

-- Associate Degree Nursing Program--a bi-level curriculum that meets the requirements for the Practical Nursing Certificate at the end of year one.
+- Nursing--a bi-level curriculum that meets the requirements for the Professional Certificate in Practical Nursing at the end of Year One (Level 1) and the requirements for the Associate of Applied Science in Nursing after Year Two (Level 2).
 Students successfully completing year one may continue on to year two without having to reapply.
 An advanced placement option remains for current LPNs desiring to complete an associate degree.
 Graduates from SFCC nursing programs have been serving the community's needs for more than 30 years and have outstanding placement with 95 to 100 percent finding top-paying jobs.
-The SFCC bi-level Associate of Applied Science Degree in nursing is approved by the Missouri State Board of Nursing.
+The program has full approved by the Missouri State Board of Nursing and is accredited by the Department of Elementary and Secondary Education.

 - Radiologic Technology--accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).